Same-Day Virtual & Telehealth Appointments — North Carolina

 Which should I see first — a psychiatrist or a therapist?

-If you are unsure whether medication might be helpful, starting with a psychiatric evaluation is often the most efficient route.
-A psychiatrist or PMHNP can assess your condition, recommend medication if appropriate, and refer you to a therapist for talk therapy if needed.
+If unsure whether medication may help, starting with a psychiatric evaluation is often most efficient.
+A psychiatrist or PMHNP can assess your condition and recommend medication if appropriate.
+They can also refer you to a therapist if needed.
 Pinnacle Behavioral Health offers same-day psychiatric evaluations in North Carolina with no referral required.

 Is a psychiatric nurse practitioner the same as a psychiatrist?

-A Psychiatric-Mental Health Nurse Practitioner (PMHNP) holds a master's or doctoral degree in psychiatric nursing and is licensed to diagnose mental health conditions and prescribe psychiatric medications independently.
-While they are not physicians, PMHNPs provide the same scope of outpatient psychiatric care in North Carolina.
+A PMHNP holds a master's or doctoral degree in psychiatric nursing.
+PMHNPs are licensed to independently diagnose mental health conditions and prescribe psychiatric medications.
+PMHNPs are not physicians but provide the same outpatient psychiatric scope in North Carolina.
 Pinnacle Behavioral Health's providers are all licensed PMHNPs.

 Ready for a Psychiatric Evaluation in NC?